ealib/node-mdaemon-api/README.md

 This package is intended for

-- Microsoft Windows 10 64 bit (or newer)
+- Microsoft Windows 10 64 bit (or newer);
-- Microsoft Windows Server 2012 R2 64 bit (or newer)
+- Microsoft Windows Server 2012 R2 64 bit (or newer);
-- MDaemon 21.0.0 64-bit (or newer)
+- MDaemon 21.0.0 64-bit (or newer);
-- Node.js 14.x LTS for Windows 64 bit, i.e. with N-API 7 support (or newer)
+- Node.js 14.x LTS for Windows 64 bit (N-API 6 support, or newer).

 ## 2. How to install